-General Education Courses

-BIOL 2401 Human Anatomy and Physiology4
+BIOL 2401 Human Anatomy and Physiology 4

-BIOL 2402 Human Anatomy and Physiology4
+BIOL 2402 Human Anatomy and Physiology 4

 BIOL 2421 Microbiology4

 PSYC 2314 Human Growth and Development (Life Span)

 PSYC 2301 General Psychology

 ENGL 1301 Composition and Rhetoric

 Humanities or Visual and Performing Arts

 COSC 1301 Microcomputer Applications

 Vocational Nursing Electives

 (If the student does not have college credit for VN courses, he/she

 can obtain credit through advanced placement options.)

 35

-SOPHOMORE YEAR

-Summer Session
+SOPHOMORE YEAR Summer Session

-RNSG 1327 Transition from Vocational to Professional Nursing

-RNSG 1140 Nursing Skills for Articulating Students

-RNSG 1161 Clinical I1

-Remaining gene ral education courses (if needed - see list)(3-6)
+RNSG 1327 Transition from Vocational to Professional Nursing 3 RNSG 1140 Nursing Skills for Articulating Students 1 RNSG 1161 Transitional Clinical 1 Remaining general education courses (if needed - see list) 5) 5 (8-1 1)

-5 (8-11)

 First Semester

-RNSG 2535 Integrated Client Care Management
+RNSG 2535 Integrated Client Care Management 5

-RNSG 2660 Clinical IIIA6
+RNSG 2660 Clinical IIIA

-RNSG 2161 Clinical IIIB
+RNSG 2161 Clinical IIIB 1

 12

 Second Semester

-RNSG 2414 Integrated Care of the Client with Complex Health Care Needs4
+RNSG 2414 Integrated Care of the Client with Complex Health Care Needs 4

-RNSG 2562 Clinical IV5
+RNSG 2562 Clinical IV

 RNSG 2307 Transition to Nursing Practice

 12

-^{} Seven of the eight general education courses are prerequisite to RNSG 1327 unless all sciences are complete and then 6 of the 8 are prerequisites.
+\\ Seven of the eight general education courses are prerequisite to RNSG 1327 unless all sciences are complete and then 6 of the 8 are prerequisites.

-Paramedic-to-ADN Nursing Transition
+Paramedic-to-ADN Nursing Transition\

-Must be a certified or licensed paramedic with at least one year's experience.
+Students must be a certified or licensed paramedic with at least one year's experience to be eligible for the program.
 A grade of "C" or better is required in all courses, nursing and non-nursing.
 The TVCC ADN program is fully accredited by the National League for Nursing Accrediting Commission (61 Broadway, New York City, N.Y., Telephone number: 800-669-1656 Extension 153).